Don Morley.

 Here Don was testing a nicely rebuilt 1955 James the first Swinging arm Captain trials bikes from the Greet Factory.

-Don said that It was a shame it had the non damped forks which Bill Lomas had fitted as early as 1950, the hydraulic damped forks were not fitted until 1955 on the production K7t trials although they were fitted to the K7C scrambler slightly earlier.
+Don said that It was a shame it had the non damped forks which Bill Lomas had fitted as early as 1950, on his works built bike, the hydraulic damped forks were not fitted until 1955 on the production K7t trials although they were fitted to the K7C scrambler slightly earlier.

 ForksTelescopic fork with oil-damped two-rate springs.
 The fork "H section was strengthened also (but not much !)